mchall/DocumentAddressExtractor/README.md

 # Document Address Extractor
-Attempts to find an address in a document.
+Attempts to find and extract an address in a document like a utility bill.

 <i>NOTE: Assumes a 3 line address in following format:</i>